 - College students facing financial challenges may be eligible for relief grants via the financial aid offices of their schools.
 Learn more.

-- The IRS has opened its promised portal allowing taxpayers to check the status of their stimulus checks and enter banking information if it’s needed.
+- The IRS portal allowing taxpayers to check the status of their stimulus checks is showing information for both rounds of stimulus.
 Click here to access it; note that load times may be slow as traffic peaks.

 Florida Reemployment Assistance